arsokhiev/Redish/README.md

 # Redish
 An analogue of Redis written using the Winsock API
+<br/>The application's task is to implement a simple key-value store, interacting via a tcp connection.

 ![alt text](https://github.com/arsokhiev/Redish/blob/master/Redish.jpg)